 1. You may be underselling what happens in conversion.

 When you read the Bible’s descriptions of conversion, you being to realize that there is no such thing as a boring testimony.
 Every conversion is an epic event, spiritually speaking.
-If you are a Christian, then there was a time when you were transferred from the kingdom of darkness into the kingdom of Christ (Colossians 1:13); you became a new creation (2 Corinthians 5:17); you went from being a child of wrath to being a child of God who will inherit eternal life (Ephesians 2:1–10).
+If you are a Christian, then there was a time when you were transferred from the kingdom of darkness into the kingdom of Christ (Colossians 1:13).
+You became a new creation (2 Corinthians 5:17).
+You went from being a child of wrath to being a child of God who will inherit eternal life (Ephesians 2:1–10).

 2. You may be underestimating the power of sin.

 Have you ever stopped to consider what you were saved from?
 There’s no telling what your pride and anger and jealousy and sexual desires would have led to without the instructions and warnings of God’s Word.
 Remember, Satan is much stronger than you are.
-You can only stand against Him by putting on Christ’s armor (Ephesians 6:10–20).
+You can only stand against him by putting on Christ’s armor (Ephesians 6:10–20).

 3. You are discounting some of the primary means God uses in salvation.

 Consider: Out of the multiplied millions who have little or no access to the gospel today, you were born in a place where you could regularly hear the gospel.
 Better yet, you were placed in a family and a church, or at least around friends, who wanted to pass that saving message along to you.
-Before you had done anything good or bad, God chose to put you in the path of His infinite mercy.
+Before you had done anything good or bad, God chose to put you in the path of his infinite mercy.
 So why talk about your testimony as if you got the short end of the stick?

 If you are trusting in Christ as your Savior, then stop yearning for a more “exciting” testimony.
 Instead, be encouraged by the years and decades of God’s grace that have been poured out on you.
 And when it comes time for you to share, remember: there is no such thing as a boring testimony.

-As further evidence that God expects the gospel to passed along through families, note that the children of elders must be “believers” (Titus 1:6) and “submissive” (1 Timothy 3:4).
+As further evidence that God expects the gospel to be passed along through families, note that the children of elders must be “believers” (Titus 1:6) and “submissive” (1 Timothy 3:4).
 Regardless of whether Paul is saying that an elder’s children must be converted, the general point stands: the godly instruction and example of parents should affect their children.
 There are, of course, exceptions, but Paul is stating what is normally the case.